 Aptitude testing of American students is down in every category.
 We have a shortage of teachers and bus drivers.
 Our school lunches continue to lack the nutrition needed for growing children.
 Schools and teachers lack the supplies they need.
 And parents no longer have faith in our education system, with over half of all adults viewing America’s K-12 education system unfavorably.

 On the international stage, America continues to lag behind.
-Out of 77 countries the US scored:
+Out of 77 countries, the US scored:

 11th in Reading